 This document was compiled using currently available resources and will be updated periodically as new information is discovered.
-It may be searched by clicking "Control/F." Where available hyperlinks to outside resources are noted in blue text.
+It may be searched by clicking "Control/F" on a PC or "CMD/Space on a MAC."
+When available, hyperlinks to outside resources are noted in blue text.
 Due to variabilities in the internet resources, some may become stale.
 If you encounter a link that does not work or have other feedback, email: library@masshort.org and indicate the correction to or issue with the document, page and reference.